Susannah Willard Johnson: Release

 On July 20, Susannah Johnson boarded an England-bound vessel in Quebec with her two daughters and sister.
 The next morning, the ship sailed down the St. Lawrence River and entered the Atlantic, finally arriving in Plymouth on August 19.
-The family stayed at Plymouth a fortnight, later sailing to Portsmouth, and from Portsmouth to Cork, before finally boarding a packet ship en route to New York.
+The family stayed at Plymouth for two weeks, later sailing to Portsmouth, and from Portsmouth to Cork, before finally boarding a packet ship en route to New York.
 They arrived at Sandy Hook, New Jersey, on December 10, 1757—the first time in more than three years and three months the family had returned their native country.
 From there they traveled to Lancaster, where Susannah Johnson reunited with her husband on January 1, 1758.
 However, as James Johnson's legal troubles for violating his parole were still unresolved—complicated due to his rank of captain in the British militia—he soon traveled back to New York to "adjust his Canada accounts," and, while there, was "persuaded by Gov. Pownal to take a Captain's commission, and join the forces bound for Ticonderoga."
 James Johnson was killed on July 8, 1758, at the Battle of Carillon.

 The eldest of Susannah Johnson's children, Sylvanus, who was 6 years old at the time of the raid, was adopted by the Abenaki.
 He did not see his mother again until he was ransomed in October 1758 for "the sum of five hundred livres."
 He was subsequently brought to Northampton, Massachusetts, by then-Major Israel Putnam, where he was finally reunited with his mother.
-Johnson wrote that Sylvanus, by then aged 11, was almost completely Indianized, having long forgotten the English language.
+Johnson wrote that Sylvanus, by then aged 11, was almost completely assimulated to Abenaki customs, having long forgotten the English language.
 Fluent in Abenaki and conversational in French, he was fully accustomed to Abenaki life.
-While he was gradually reassimilated and his Indian habits "wore off by degrees", he maintained certain Abenaki customs until the end of his life.
+While he was gradually reassimilated and his Abenaki habits "wore off by degrees", he maintained certain Abenaki customs until the end of his life.

 Susannah Johnson's eldest daughter, Susanna, was eventually reunited with her family after the French surrendered Montreal in September 1760.

 Peter Labaree made an escape from the French in the early spring of 1757, traveling several hundred miles from Montreal to Albany, New York, by foot, before finally arriving at his home in Charlestown in the winter.
 During his journey, Labaree traveled only at night in order to avoid detection and capture by the Natives, at one point apparently traversing a swamp over a period of three days.
 Ebenezer Farnsworth reached his home at No. 4 some time before the rest of the captives, although the exact circumstances of his release or escape are not known.